DavidIfebueme/lydia/README.md

 # 💰 Lydia

-A global, real-money puzzle game powered by [Payman](https://paymanai.com).
+A global, real-money problem solving game powered by [Payman](https://paymanai.com).
 Users pay a small fee to guess the answer to a riddle or problem.
 Each guess contributes to the prize pool.
 First correct guess wins the pot.